humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-27-speed-up-your-javascript-part-3.md

     }

-This version of the function is a bit different than Crockford&#8217;s.
+This version of the function is a bit different than Crockford's.
 First, the order of arguments has been reversed with the original function as the first argument and an optional `cache` object as the second argument.
 Not all recursive functions are seeded with initial information, so making that argument optional makes sense.
-Inside, I&#8217;ve changed the caching data type from an array to an object, which makes this version applicable to recursive functions that return non-integer results.
-Inside the `shell` function, I&#8217;m using the `hasOwnProperty()` method to see if the argument already has a `cache` entry.
-This is safer than testing if the type of value isn&#8217;t `undefined` since `undefined` is a valid return value.
+Inside, I've changed the caching data type from an array to an object, which makes this version applicable to recursive functions that return non-integer results.
+Inside the `shell` function, I'm using the `hasOwnProperty()` method to see if the argument already has a `cache` entry.
+This is safer than testing if the type of value isn't `undefined` since `undefined` is a valid return value.
 Example usage with the previous Fibonacci example:

     var fibonacci =
         memoizer(function (recur, n) {